 This program seeks to understand the conflicts and synergies of conservation and development in western Amazonia and the adjacent Andean highlands.
 Students learn firsthand about the ecological patterns and processes that underpin the extraordinary biodiversity of the Andes-Amazon region along the eastern slope of the Peruvian Andes.
 Students explore the concepts of ecological resilience, dispersal and divergence of species, and the value of ecosystem services, as well as the effects of climate change and land use on regional and global biodiversity and human well-being.

-Through coursework, field exercises, and Directed Research, students experience the richness of the Andes-Amazon region, study people’s dependence on the environment, examine threats to the environment and to social networks, and explore the tools and strategies that both mitigate threats and promote well-being among rural communities.
+Through coursework, field exercises, and Directed Research, students experience the richness of the Andes-Amazon region, study community dependence on the environment, examine threats to the environment and to social networks, and explore the tools and strategies that both mitigate threats and promote well-being among different communities.
 Our research projects are geared towards identifying the range of socio-ecological issues, as well as basic questions about biodiversity, that help us guide and inform the program’s research agenda.

 - Study salt licks and mammal ecology